 The next '60s icon to make an appearance is Eric Burdon of The Animals who tells Ray (Kyle MacLachlan) that they can smell the joint he's smoking all the way upstairs.

 Both Paul Rothchild and Eric Burdon appear again in a crowd of people watching Jim as he jumps on top of a car, proclaiming himself The Lizard King.
-Oliver Stone also makes a brief cameo as Jim's film school instructor at UCLA
+Oliver Stone also makes a brief cameo as Jim's film school

 We next see promoter Bill Graham playing the venue owner of the New Haven Arena